biancaramalho/biancaramalho/README.md

-### Olá, Bianca here 🖖
+### Hey yall!
+Bianca here 🖖

-I'm front-end developer and I've been working with JavaScript for a while, confess that I'm still learning.
+I'm software developer and I've been working with JavaScript for a while.
 I'm currently delving into the concept of this language and all the amazing things we can build with it.
-I have studies and research in UI/UX as well and knowledge in HTML, CSS, React, NPM and Rest API.
-Tools such as VsCode, Figma and Illustrator.
+I'm a Python and AI enthusiast as well and have knowledge in HTML, CSS, React, NPM and Rest API.
+Tools such as VsCode, figma and adobe creative.

  <div>
   <a href="https://github.com/biancaramalho">